Everything you should know about federal Stafford loans

 Both undergrads and graduate students can take these loans out, unlike subsidized Stafford loans, which are only available to undergrads.
 Graduate students attending graduate or professional school also have higher borrowing limits ($20,500 annual for grad school, $138,500 lifetime, and $40,500 annual for medical school, $224,000 lifetime).

 If you reach the maximum amount of borrowed funds over the course of your education, you are not eligible for additional loans.
-You can, however, repay some of your existing loans, and therefore fall below the aggregate loan limit.
+You can, however, repay some of your existing loans, which can help you go below the aggregate loan limit.
 At this point, you may be able to borrow again.

 The standard repayment period for Stafford loans is 10 years, but you can secure a longer repayment term if you have more than $30,000 in federal student loans.
 Payments are due after you graduate, leave school, or change your enrollment status to less than part-time.